heinvv-abangani/Figma-Context-MCP/README.md

 ## Learn More

 The Framelink Figma MCP server is simple but powerful.
-Get the most out of it by learning more at the [Framelink](https://framelink.ai?utm_source=github&utm_medium=referral&utm_campaign=readme) site.
+Get the most out of it by the [Framelink](https://framelink.ai?utm_source=github&utm_medium=referral&utm_campaign=readme) site.

 <!-- SPONSORS:LIST:START -->
 <!-- prettier-ignore-start -->